Studying K-FAC Heuristics by Viewing Adam through a Second-Order Lens

 Where the system is viewed as a probabilistic model, an alternative curvature characterisation is the Fisher information matrix, which gives rise to the natural gradient family of methods \citep{amari_natural_1998}.
 Unlike the Hessian, the Fisher matrix characterises curvature in KL-divergence space between the predicted and ground truth probability distributions.
 Factorized Natural Gradient \citep{grosse_scaling_2015} approximates the Fisher using a Gaussian graphical model, while the Kronecker-Factored Approximate Curvature (K-FAC) method (\citet{martens_optimizing_2015} after an idea by \citet{heskes_natural_2000}) imposes a block-diagonal approximation to the Fisher and represents each block by a Kronecker product.
-Extensions to K-FAC include EKFAC \citep{george_fast_2018}, which learns the approximate Fisher in an eigenvalue-aligned basis.
-K-BFGS \citep{goldfarb_practical_2020} applies a similar factorisation strategy to the Hessian matrix, retaining theoretical guarantees from the classical BFGS optimiser \citep{broyden_convergence_1970, fletcher_new_1970, goldfarb_family_1970, shanno_conditioning_1970}.
-Although K-FAC can be applied in distributed settings, this is somewhat complex \citep{osawa_large-scale_2019}, and the use of Fisher curvature requires new expressions to be calculated for each different network architecture block.
-We also find K-FAC to suffer a much greater overfitting risk than our approach, and we are able to compete with the relatively complex Fisher curvature using an appealingly simple method.
+Extensions to K-FAC include EKFAC \citep{george_fast_2018}, which learns the approximate Fisher in an eigenvalue-aligned basis, and a mini-block Fisher variant \citet{bahamou_mini-block_2023} targets the empirical Fisher by asserting that every diagonal block is itself block-diagonal.
+TNT \citep{ren_tensor_2021} exploits the Kronecker-factored covariance of the assumed tensor normal-distributed sample gradients to approximate the exact probabilistic Fisher matrix, while K-BFGS \citep{goldfarb_practical_2020} applies a similar factorisation strategy to the Hessian matrix, retaining theoretical guarantees from the classical BFGS optimiser \citep{broyden_convergence_1970, fletcher_new_1970, goldfarb_family_1970, shanno_conditioning_1970}.
+Although K-FAC can be applied in distributed settings, this is somewhat complex \citep{osawa_large-scale_2019}, and Fisher curvature expressions must be calculated anew for each different network architecture block.